How basecalling works

 The Mk1C, GridION and PromethION devices all feature on-board GPUs for basecalling in real-time, or for faster time to answer than would be achievable with CPU if more intensive but more accurate basecalling models are used.
 In this scenario, where data generation occurs at a higher rate than basecalling can occur, reads will be queued and processed once the experiment completes.
 This is known as “catch-up” basecalling.

-Find out more about Guppy
+Find out more about Dorado

 animated basecalling diagram